 This cheaper style of lingual brace is best suited to patients with mild crookedness.
 For more complex orthodontic work, a custom-made brand will be more effective.

 How much do lingual braces cost?

-Because of this, it’s worth looking beyond your local dental clinic as you research the price of lingual braces near you.
+It’s worth looking beyond your local orthodontic clinic as you research the price of lingual braces near you.
 Driving a little further could save you hundreds of dollars over the course of your treatment.
 Do also consider that you will need regular checkups during your lingual orthodontic treatment, so you must factor in the cost and time involved with each trip to your chosen clinic.

 Aside from shopping around in your local area, there are other ways you may be able to save money on your braces.

-Ask dentists whether they offer payment plans that let you spread the cost of treatment.
+- Spread the cost: Ask orthodontists whether they offer payment plans that let you spread the cost of treatment.
 Although this won’t save you any money, it can make braces more affordable.
 Make sure you get a 0% interest plan, otherwise you’ll end up paying a lot more.

-If you have dental insurance, it’s worth checking whether your plan will cover part of the cost of orthodontic treatment.
-Basic plans usually only cover essential dental work, but if you have a premium plan you may be eligible to claim back some of the cost of your braces.
+- Insurance plans: If you have dental insurance, it's worth checking whether your plan will cover part of the cost of orthodontic treatment.
+Basic plans usually only cover essential dental work, but some of the best dental insurance plans may allow to claim back some of the cost of your braces.